nikolasburk/magic-relay-mutations/relay-mutations.md

   }
 }
 ```
-Note that the `id` is required to perform and update or deletion, so it's requested as well.
+Note that the `id` is required to perform an update or deletion, so it's requested as well.

 These fragments are usually kept in the same file as the React component, so UI and data requirements are _colocated_.
 Relay then uses a [higher-order component](https://facebook.github.io/react/docs/higher-order-components.html) called [`Relay.Container`](https://facebook.github.io/relay/docs/guides-containers.html#content), to wrap the component along with its data requirements - from this point the developer doesn't have to worry about the data any more!
 It will be fetched behind the scenes and is made available to the component through its props.